 Plum is rich in vitamins, minerals, and antioxidants.

 Additionally, plum is a source of antioxidants, such as polyphenols, which protect cellular structures from damage caused by free radicals.
-This may help reduce the risk of chronic diseases such as cardiovascular diseases and cancer.
+This may help reduce the risk of chronic diseases, such as cardiovascular diseases and cancer.

 Description and Varieties

-The fruits of the plum have a sweet and sour taste and can come in various colors from yellow to dark purple.
+The fruits of plum have a sweet and sour taste and can come in various colors from yellow to dark purple.

 There are many varieties of plums, among which the following can be highlighted: